jclark/pc-ptp-ntp-guide/linuxptp-gm.md

 On Debian, copy the service file [ptp4l.service](files/ptp4l.service) into the `/etc/systemd/system/` directory (Debian only provides a template unit for ptp4l).

+Then edit the `ptp4l.conf`: on Fedora, this is in `/etc`; on Debian, it is in `/etc/linuxptp`.

+Many of the configuration options depend on the PTP profile you are using.
+Suitable configuration files for many profiles can be found in `/usr/share/doc/linuxptp/configs`.

+To get started, I suggest using the LinuxPTP defaults for most options, but a few things to be changed.
+You can either edit the existing configuration file or copy [this one](files/ts2phc.conf).

+* We need to specify the interfaces on which LinuxPTP should run: this is done by specifying a section in the form `[enp1s0]`.
+An empty section tells LinuxPTP to on that interface.
+* We need to make sure LinuxPTP runs as a server (grandmaster).
+   * The Fedora ptp4l.cong has `slaveOnly 1`; we need to remove that or change it to `0`.
+   * We also need to add `masterOnly 1`; with LinuxPTP 4.0 you can use `serverOnly 1`.

+TODO: Not sure what the right thing to do here is.
+I think we need to prevent ptp4l from trying to control the PHC, since that is like to interfere with ts2phc.
+One possibility is to use `masterOnly`.
+Another possibility is to use `BMCA master`.

 ### ptp4l-gm service

 This service is used to configure ptp4l with settings needs to be make it work properly as a grandmaster.